boschglobal/locator_ros_bridge/README.md

 #### Building

 To build from source, make sure your colcon workspace is set up correctly.
-Then clone the latest version from this repository into your colcon workspace and compile the package using
+Then clone the latest version of this branch from the repository into your colcon workspace and compile the package using

     cd colcon_ws
     rosdep install --from-paths . --ignore-src